 It’s an agreement between you and your preferred insurance company in which the latter agrees to give a specified amount of money to your beneficiaries upon your death.

 This sum is called a “death benefit” and can only be payable on the condition that your premium payments are up to date.
-Basically, policies give you assurance and peace of mind in knowing that your loved ones will be financially protected after your demise.
+Policies give you assurance and peace of mind in knowing that your loved ones will be financially protected after your demise.

 There are two different kinds of policies you can sign up for—term and whole.
-Term life insurance covers you only for a stipulated period of time, such as in the cases of plans that only go on for about 20 or 30 years.
-Whole life policies, on the other hand, cover you for life—that is, as long as you pay your premiums regularly.
+Term life insurance covers you only for a stipulated period, such as in the cases of plans that only go on for about 20 or 30 years.
+Whole-life policies, on the other hand, cover you for life—that is, as long as you pay your premiums regularly.

 Who Needs It?

-Anyone who’s the primary provider for your home or who has a significant amount of debts should seriously consider signing up for life insurance.
+Anyone who’s the primary provider for their home or who has a significant amount of debt should seriously consider signing up for life insurance.
 However, keep in mind that by itself, insurance won’t cover all situations.

 For instance, a standard policy won’t cover possible disability or future long-term medical care.
 However, you can purchase riders that can cover those scenarios at an additional cost.

 No fixed amount is perfect for everyone when it comes to coverage for a life insurance policy.
 This is because the coverage you need might be different from what other people need.

 Many financial experts, however, recommend purchasing a policy that’s about 10–15 times your annual income.
 The following are some of the critical factors you’ll need to consider when deciding on the amount of coverage you’ll sign up for.